 - The end of continuous Medi-Cal coverage.
-Medi-Cal recipients will have to manually prove eligibility again. - The end of national requirements for insurance to cover COVIDrelated costs.
-A CA law (CA Senate Bill 1473) extends this requirement for 6 more months to November 11, 2023, so insurance coverage of home test kits and Covid-related health care costs in California will extend till then.

-- The end of requirements for insurance to cover all telehealth services; coverage will vary by state. - The loss of federal purchases of COVID vaccines and treatment for people without insurance.
+Medi-Cal recipients will have to manually renew and prove eligibility again. - The end of national requirements for insurance to cover COVID-related costs.
+A CA law (CA Senate Bill 1473) extends this requirement for 6 more months to November 11, 2023, so insurance coverage of home test kits and COVID-related health care costs in California will extend till then. - The end of requirements for insurance to cover all telehealth services; coverage will vary by state.